ezrahall/Comp4350/documentation/Project/CodingStyles.md

     <Foo     />
     ```

-  - Do not pad JSX curly braces with spaces.
+  - Do not pad JS curly braces with spaces.

     ```jsx
     // bad